palakbhardwaj/Multi_Model_Meme_Prediction_Explanation/README.md

 ### 2️⃣ Image Analysis

-The image is analyzed using **CLIP (Contrastive Language–Image Pretraining)**.
+The visual content is analyzed using **CLIP (Contrastive Language–Image Pretraining)**.

-Instead of directly classifying images, CLIP compares image embeddings with sentiment-related text prompts to determine the most likely visual sentiment.
+Instead of directly classifying images, CLIP compares image embeddings with sentiment-related prompts to estimate the visual sentiment.

 The visual branch captures:

 - Facial expressions
 - Objects
 - Scene context
-- Visual emotions
+- Emotional cues

 ---

 ### 3️⃣ Multimodal Fusion

-The predictions from both branches are combined using a confidence-based fusion strategy.
+The outputs of the image and text branches are combined using a confidence-based fusion strategy.

-The fusion process considers:
+The fusion module considers:

+- Image prediction confidence
 - Text prediction confidence
-- Image prediction confidence
-- Agreement between both modalities
+- Cross-modal agreement

-This produces a more reliable final prediction than using either modality independently.
+This improves prediction robustness when either modality alone is ambiguous.

 ---

 ### 4️⃣ Explanation Generation

-To improve interpretability, the framework generates a natural language explanation describing why a particular sentiment was assigned.
+To improve interpretability, the framework generates a natural language explanation describing why a particular sentiment was predicted.

 The explanation incorporates information from: